-This fifty minute master class is presented in conjunction with What Fools These Mortals Be, Shakespeare and the Spoken Word, or as a stand alone master class.
+This fifty minute master class is presented in conjunction with Oh This Learning, What A Thing it Is!, Shakespeare and the Spoken Word, or as a stand alone master class.
 This additional program gives students the detailed overview of the mechanics behind Shakespeare's works.
 Suitable for grades 2-12 and custumizable for English, Language Arts, or Theater classes.

 We don't expect students to tackle calculus without prior math training.
 So why should we expect them to comprehend language arts without a foundation in Shakespeare?